JallRex/100DaysOfCode/README.md

 -Attempted for a few hurs to build a calculator from scratch with no external ideas - but after a few setbacks I realized I needed to go back a bit to learn more.
 Thus - Following a tutorial on it.
 - After first building my own and seeing that I needed more info I added pre-styled css and html from a tut as I've done "mine already".

+## Day 28.
+(4.Des)

+**Finished project 23**

+- This project was more advanmced than I expected as there was a few new things such as classes.
+Interesting to see and learn some new things :D